Despite its incredible popularity, few people know the complex history of football and its deep roots in England.

 Finally, in 1863, after several meetings between teams in and around London, a set of rules was formed.

-While there isn’t a single individual who we can pinpoint throughout the history of football as the person who invented football, there is Ebenezer Cobb Morley, who is considered the ‘father’ of the first set of rules created.
+While there isn’t a single individual who we can pinpoint throughout the history of football as the person who invented football, there is Ebenezer Cobb Morley, who is considered the ‘father’ of football or at least the first set of rules created.

 In 1862, Morley created the Barnes Football Club in London, England.
 Despite the development of the Cambridge Rules earlier in the 19th century, not everyone accepted them and there was no one to enforce them, so clubs throughout England still played by their own rules.